DB03-biology/MDSimulation_PolymerChain/README.md

 ![](./energy.png)

+_Fig 1.
+The energy graph is plotted for 100 bonded particles by considering the Potential Energies due to Lennard-Jones potential & Bond potential; Kinetic Energy, and the Total Energy of the system, for a duration of 500,000 simulation timestep._

 With respect to simulation, the **Temperature of the system** is a representation of the change in the kinetic energy of the particles and is synchronous with it.
 The instantaneous temperature of the system fluctuates with that of the total kinetic energy.

 $$k_{B}T(t) = \sum_{i=1}^{N} \frac{m_{i}v_{\alpha,i}^{2}(t)}{N_{f}}$$